 There are many possible benefits of launching an app early:

 - All of the tweeks, changes, and revisions to the app that the product owner performs prior to the app’s release could potentially cost more money and time than it might cost to release it earlier and see how it is received by the user.
 The app owner’s view of what the users might want is not always on queue with what they actually end up wanting.

 - The product owner will receive user feedback sooner.
 The visionary can then create a final product according to the needs of the user vs what the product owner guesses the user may need.

 - There is less waste.
 The product owner can build features into the app as requested by the user vs adding functionality that the user is not interested in.

 What Are Pros of Waiting to Launch until the App Is Polished?

-There are several reasons why waiting might be the best recourse in some cases:
+There are several reasons why waiting until an app is polished might be the best recourse in some cases:

-- If the product owner is certain that the functionality they intend is exactly what the end user needs.
+- If the product owner is certain that the functionality they intend to provide the users is exactly what the end user needs.

 - When the end user has a low tolerance or no tolerance for changes.

-- When the user has certain expectations of what the app should entail that must be met before they will use the app at all.
+- When the user has certain expectations related to what the app should entail that must be met before they will use the app at all.

 #4 The Product Owner Does Not Have Enough Time to Commit to the Project